GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Search Space Optimizer

 \subsection{Dimensionality Optimization}

 In this section, we identify knobs that have a significant impact on the DBMS performance and only tune these important knobs.

-\textbf{Motivation.} While there are hundreds of knobs in DBMS (e.g. PostgreSQL v14.7 has 351 knobs), not all of them significantly impact DBMS performance.
+\textbf{Motivation.} While there are hundreds of knobs in DBMS (e.g. PostgreSQL v14.9 has 346 knobs), not all of them significantly impact DBMS performance, and it is infeasible to take all knobs into account due to the curse of dimensionality.
+Therefore, we only select important knobs to tune.
 Recent studies have shown that tuning a small number of knobs is enough to yield near-optimal performance while significantly reducing tuning costs \cite{10.14778/3450980.3450992, 10.5555/3488733.3488749}.
 Existing approaches rely on ML-based algorithms to select important knobs and this requires hundreds to thousands of evaluations on DBMS under different workloads and configurations \cite{10.5555/3488733.3488749, 10.14778/3538598.3538604, 10.1145/3035918.3064029}.
 Differently, DBAs seek help from manuals to select which knobs are worth tuning and this yields better performance than ML-based algorithms \cite{10.14778/3450980.3450992}.
 However, it takes significant burden for DBAs to handle hundreds of knobs.
 Thus, we hope to remove the tedious burden by proposing a workload-aware and training-free approach via LLM.
-Specifically, we prompt LLM to simulate the DBA's empirical judgement in real-world scenarios by considering the following four factors:
+Specifically, we prompt LLM to simulate DBA's empirical judgement in real-world scenarios by considering the four factors: